alclev/rabia/README.md

-# RABIA
+# RABIA (C++)

 RABIA is a consensus algorithm designed to achieve consensus in distributed systems efficiently and robustly.
-This implementation provides a practical reference for understanding and utilizing the RABIA algorithm.
+This implementation provides an implementation of the algorithm in C++, as an ongoing initiative to enable RDMA (Remote Direct Memory Access) message passing.

 ## Overview